 Too many plot lines to nowhere.

 The Game of Thrones series spends an inordinate amount of time developing pointless characters and half-cooked, directionless plotlines.
-What ever happened to Gendry, Robert Baratheon’s on-the-lamb bastard who escaped ensnarement by Cersei Lannister and the sorceress Melisandre – still out there rowing his dingy?
+What ever happened to Gendry, Robert Baratheon’s on-the-lamb bastard who escaped ensnarement by Cersei Lannister and the sorceress Melisandre.
+Is he still out there rowing his dingy?
 Why has the show devoted so much time to doomed and, frankly, boring characters, like Maester Pycell and Xaro Xhoan Daxos?
 (They’re not even worth Googling, trust me.)
 Why is the romantic relationship between Grey Worm and Missandei so important?
 And what on Earth are those Sand Sisters of Dorne on about?
 If season eight is anything like the last seven seasons, we may never know.

 It’s just plain gross.